Public Transport in Beyoglu (Taksim)

 When you walk from Istiklal Street’s one side to the other, you will reach F2 Funicular Line at Tunnel Square.
 You can reach Karakoy easily via the funicular line.
 However, a walk through “Beyoglu District” is definitely more fun and recommended.

-Map of Istiklal Street with its Squares and Attractions
+Map of Istiklal Street with its Attractions

 Going to Galata Tower from Istiklal via Galip Dede Street